giraffe-fsharp/Giraffe/README.md

 ## Sample applications

-There is a basic sample application in the [`/samples/SampleApp`](https://github.com/dustinmoris/Giraffe/tree/develop/samples/SampleApp) folder.
+### Demo apps

+There are two basic sample applications in the [`/samples`](https://github.com/dustinmoris/Giraffe/tree/develop/samples) folder.
+The [IdentityApp](https://github.com/dustinmoris/Giraffe/tree/develop/samples/IdentityApp) demonstrates how ASP.NET Core Identity can be used with Giraffe and the [SampleApp](https://github.com/dustinmoris/Giraffe/tree/develop/samples/SampleApp) is a generic sample application covering multiple features.

+### Live apps

 An example of a live website which uses Giraffe is [https://buildstats.info](https://buildstats.info).
 It uses the [XmlViewEngine](#renderhtml) to build dynamically rich SVG images and Docker to run the application in the Google Container Engine (see [GitHub repository](https://github.com/dustinmoris/CI-BuildStats)).